This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 For water bath canning, you will hear the signature “ping” once the jar is sealed.
 The lid will be concave and will not “give” when pressed.
 Any jars that did not seal can be reprocessed or refrigerated.
 Store the jars without their rings in a cool, dry place.
 The rings are only needed to alight the lids to the jars and should be removed before storage.
 The lids will not pop off unless the seal is broken.

-Once your garden is put to bed for the winter, you can enjoy your summer bounty anytime of the year!
+Once your garden is put to bed for the winter, you can enjoy your summer bounty any time of the year!
+You don’t have to be an expert to get going, either, and these ideas on canning for beginners should give you a good introduction.
 Preserved garden goodness makes great gifts for friends and family.
 Canning your own food is a cinch once you get the hang of it.

 Debbie Wolfe is a mom of two rambunctious boys, wife, and work-at-home mom from Georgia.
-In her free time she is in the garden or hidden away reading.
-As interests, Debbie is an obsessive crafter, home chef, and gardener.
 She is a freelance writer, blogger, and is a co-author and photographer behind the garden blog, The Prudent Garden, a collection of tips, crafts, and articles that highlight home gardening.